Multiplicity-free representations of algebraic groups: Littlewood-Richardson theorem

-\begin{cor} Let $X = {\rm SL}_n$, $n\geq 4$, and let $V_X(\delta)$ be irreducible with highest weight $\delta=\sum_{i=1}^{n-1}c_i\omega_i$.
+\begin{cor} Let $X = SL_n$, $n\geq 4$, and let $V_X(\delta)$ be irreducible with highest weight $\delta=\sum_{i=1}^{n-1}c_i\omega_i$.
 Then $V_X(\delta)\otimes V_X(\omega_2)$ is MF and the highest weights of the summands are of the form $\delta+\omega_2-\beta$, for some $\beta\in\Z\Phi^+$.
-The highest weights and the corresponding $\beta$ are given below: \begin{itemize} \item[{\rm (i)}] $(c_1,c_2+1,c_3,\dots,c_{n-1})$; here $\beta=0$; \item[{\rm (ii)}] $(c_1+1,c_2,\dots,c_j-1,c_{j+1}+1,c_{j+2},\dots,c_{n-1})$, for $2\leq j\leq n-1$ and if $c_j\ne 0$; here $\beta = \alpha_2+\cdots+\alpha_j$; \item[{\rm (iii)}] $(c_1-1,c_2,c_3+1,\dots,c_{n-1})$, if $c_1\ne 0$; here $\beta=\alpha_1+\alpha_2$; \item[{\rm (iv)}] $(c_1-1,c_2+1,\dots,c_j-1,c_{j+1}+1,c_{j+2},\dots,c_{n-1})$, for $3\leq j\leq n-1$ and if $c_1c_j\ne 0$; here $\beta=\alpha_1+\alpha_2+\cdots+\alpha_j$; \item[{\rm (v)}] $(c_1,c_2,\dots,c_{j-1}-1,c_j,c_{j+1}+1,\dots,c_{n-1})$ for $3\leq j\leq n-1$ and if $c_{j-1}\ne 0$; here $\beta=\alpha_1+2\alpha_2+\cdots+2\alpha_{j-1}+\alpha_j$ \item[{\rm (vi)}] $(c_1,c_2,\dots,c_{i-1}-1,c_i+1,c_{i+1},\dots,c_j-1,c_{j-1}+1,\dots c_{n-1})$ for $3\leq i<j\leq n-1$ and if $c_{i-1}c_j\ne 0$; here $\beta=\alpha_1+2\alpha_2+\cdots+2\alpha_{i-1}+\alpha_i+\cdots+\alpha_j$. \end{itemize} \end{cor}
+The highest weights and the corresponding $\beta$ are given below: \begin{itemize} \item[{\rm (i)}] $(c_1,c_2+1,c_3,\dots,c_{n-1})$; here $\beta=0$, \item[{\rm (ii)}] $(c_1+1,c_2,\dots,c_{j-1},c_j-1,c_{j+1}+1,c_{j+2},\dots,c_{n-1})$, for $2\leq j\leq n-1$ and if $c_j\ne 0$; here $\beta = \alpha_2+\cdots+\alpha_j$, \item[{\rm (iii)}] $(c_1-1,c_2,c_3+1,c_4,\dots,c_{n-1})$, if $c_1\ne 0$; here $\beta=\alpha_1+\alpha_2$, \item[{\rm (iv)}] $(c_1-1,c_2+1,c_3,\dots,c_{j-1},c_j-1,c_{j+1}+1,c_{j+2},\dots,c_{n-1})$, for $3\leq j\leq n-1$ and if $c_1c_j\ne 0$; here $\beta=\alpha_1+\alpha_2+\cdots+\alpha_j$, \item[{\rm (v)}] $(c_1,c_2,\dots,c_{j-2},c_{j-1}-1,c_j,c_{j+1}+1,c_{j+2},\dots,c_{n-1})$ for $3\leq j\leq n-1$ and if $c_{j-1}\ne 0$; here $\beta=\alpha_1+2\alpha_2+\cdots+2\alpha_{j-1}+\alpha_j$, \item[{\rm (vi)}] $(c_1,c_2,\dots,c_{i-2},c_{i-1}-1,c_i+1,c_{i+1},\dots,c_{j-1},c_j-1,c_{j+1}+1,c_{j+2},\dots c_{n-1})$ for $3\leq i<j\leq n-1$ and if $c_{i-1}c_j\ne 0$; here $\beta=\alpha_1+2\alpha_2+\cdots+2\alpha_{i-1}+\alpha_i+\cdots+\alpha_j$. \end{itemize} \end{cor}

 \pf This follows by using Theorem \ref{LR}, noting that the partition for $\omega_2$ is $(1,1,0,\dots,0)$, of weight $(1^1,2^1)$.
-One checks that the conditions on $c_i$ correspond precisely to the ways in which two cells labeled $1$ and $2$ can be added to the ``empty'' tableau corresonding to $\delta$.
+One checks that the conditions on $c_i$ correspond precisely to the ways in which two cells labelled $1$ and $2$ can be added to the ``empty'' tableau corresponding to $\delta$.

 Another proof is to use \cite[15.25]{fulthar}.
 Here we note that the above weights correspond to the choice of cardinality $2$ subsets of $\{1,2,\dots,n\}$: $\{1,2\}$, $\{1,j+1\}$, $\{2,3\}$, $\{2,j+1\}$, $\{j,j+1\}$, respectively $\{i,j+1\}$. \hal